 advertised via their official website that they provide legal advisory services

+to their clients.
 In the suit, various reliefs sought from the Court were centered on prohibiting the big four

-firms from carrying
+firms from carrying out services that

-the Rules of Profession Conduct for Legal
+infringe on the Rules of Profession Conduct for Legal

 Practitioners.